 Single-member LLCs owned by individuals default to sole proprietorships.

-LLCs can elect to be treated as partnerships or C corps for income tax purposes.
+LLCs can elect to be treated as partnerships or C corporations for income tax purposes.

 C corporation